 Other Waterfalls in the Yorkshire Dales

 Undoubtedly, the Yorkshire Dales have plenty of awesome waterfalls to chase.
-Below, we’ve listed other walks that involve visiting incredible waterfalls (some guides coming soon).
+Below, we’ve listed other walks that involve visiting incredible waterfalls.

 - Ingleton Waterfalls Trail: of course, the most famous waterfalls in Yorkshire are seen along the Ingleton Falls Trail.

-- Keld Waterfalls Walk: another exceptional Yorkshire Dales waterfall walk which visits seven waterfalls!
+- Keld Waterfalls Walk: another exceptional waterfall walk which visits seven waterfalls!

 - Settle Caves and Waterfalls Walk: you’ll visit a couple of fantastic waterfalls and caves during this circular walk.

-- Hardraw Force: another famous waterfall in the Dales that’s located near Hawes.
+- Hardraw Force: a famous waterfall in the Dales that’s located near Hawes.